openshift/enhancements/enhancements/insights/container-scanner.md

 In its existing implementation, the OpenShift Insights Operator periodically gathers workload data every 12 hours.

-The Operator iterates over all containers in the cluster and captures their Image ID and entry points.
+The Operator iterates over containers in the cluster (up to a limit of 8000) and captures their Image ID and entry points.
 At that point, the operator would use a “container scanner” to extract information from running containers and augment the gathered data for its workload.

 ![container scannner workflow](./container-scanner-diagram-1.png "Container Scanner Worklow")